 The Black Press and the Built Environment in Chicago

-Since the publication of pioneering black press outlets such as Freedom's Journal during the early nineteenth century, black periodicals in the United States have functioned as a vehicle for community building and racial uplift.
-Yet what of the buildings that housed black periodicals?
-How did the places and spaces used by black publications function as an extension and embodiment of this mission?
-What can the history of black media architecture tell us about the publications which they housed?
-And where did media buildings fit within the highly contested and constantly changing geographies of black Chicago?
+Since the publication of pioneering Black press outlets such as Freedom's Journal during the early nineteenth century, Black periodicals in the United States have functioned as a vehicle for community building and racial uplift.
+Yet what of the buildings that housed Black periodicals?
+How did the places and spaces used by Black publications function as an extension and embodiment of this mission?
+What can the history of Black media buildings tell us about the publications they housed?
+And where did these buildings fit within the highly contested and constantly changing geographies of Black Chicago?

-Blending architecture, cultural history and media studies, this book offers a bold intervention into histories of black publishing and print culture in the United States.
-It traces the relationship between Chicago's black press and the built environment during the twentieth century; from the kitchen-table origins of the Chicago Defender, to the grand unveiling of Johnson Publishing Company's lavish new headquarters at 820 South Michigan Avenue during the early 1970s.
+Blending architecture, cultural history and media studies, this book offers a bold intervention into histories of Black publishing and print culture in the United States.
+It traces the relationship between Chicago's Black press and the built environment from the kitchen-table origins of the Chicago Defender, to the grand unveiling of Johnson Publishing Company's lavish new headquarters at 820 South Michigan Avenue during the early 1970s.